lurkny/DellHiver/README.md

 ## Configuration

 Config is done in strats.toml.
-For example, here would be an example entry to the strats file.
+For example, here is an entry to the strats file.
 ```
 [reinforce]
 name = "Reinforce"